SolbiatiAlessandro/EWMA_RiskMetrics/README.md

 ## Current State of the Project:

-### Implemented in 'R-code' folder the basic code for the EWMA filter:
+### Implemented in 'R-code' folder the basic functions for the EWMA filter:

+- calculate the EWMA volatility with RiskMetrics formulas
+- compute the Value at Risk with three diffrent methods: non parametric, returns distributed as a normal, returns distributed as a student's t
+- binomial backtest of the Value at Risk correctness

-- function EWMA with supplementary fuctions also in the folder
+### Currently working EWMA function in the EWMA_executable.R file

+- once uploaded in the R's IDE the function correctly compute the p-values and returns the VaR series

+### Utility

+- pvs_mat.R allows to compute many EWMAs at different confidence levels and usage types all at once

 ## Further developments: